LachlanMckellar97/UserSorter/README.md

   ---

 ## Description:
-A react based add to sort through users.
+A react based app to sort through users.

 ---